 The Company started mining operations at its Bonanza Ledge II project in the first quarter of 2021 as it was granted in Q1 2021, a notice of departure from the Ministry of Energy, Mines and Low Carbon Innovation of British Columbia.
 The Company announced on October 27, 2021 receipt of the final amendments for the Bonanza Ledge II mine and QR mill permits.
 The underground portal was completed in Q4 2021.

 Please see the caution section "Risk Factors: Operations Not Supported by a Feasibility Study".

-2024 Objectives
+2025 Objectives

-Improve Water Treatment Plant ("WTP") at Bonanza Ledge II to treat nitrate species and QR Mill to remove and manage WTP retentate.
+• Complete Water Treatment Plant ("WTP") at Bonanza Ledge II to treat nitrate species.

 6.3.
 Tintic Project - Utah, U.S.A.